centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bugfixes

-[Server] RestTemplate as http client should validate with truststore or ignore CA validation of auto-signed certificat [Web-Client] Graph scale is wrong in web interface [Web-Client] Infrastructure View link (BA) doesn't work [Web-Client] Links to hosts/services not completely working on MAP
+[Server] RestTemplate as an http client should validate with the truststore or ignore CA validation of auto-signed certificates
+[Web-Client] Graph scale is wrong in web interface [Web-Client] Infrastructure View link (BA) doesn't work [Web-Client] Links to hosts/services not completely working on MAP